 Private automobiles remain the primary mode of travel in the city.
 Public transit, pedestrian and bicycle facilities can be improved to ensure that transit and active modes of travel become more viable options.
-Climate-friendly vehicles can also make a significant contribution to emissions reduction.
-The city can promote climate friendly and efficient transportation options by:
+Climate-friendly

 - Coordinating with and supporting Pierce Transit's efforts toward expanding public transit service to improve mobility and reduce reliance on the private automobile; - Promoting walking and bicycling as a safe and convenient mode of transportation; - Supporting safe routes to schools and improving bicycle, pedestrian and transit access; - Advocating for a local long distance passenger rail system to serve the community; - Reducing reliance on private automobiles as a primary mode of transportation to decrease emissions from vehicle trips; and - Committing to acquiring fuel efficient vehicles and equipment.